phelelani/nf-intro/README.md

 ```

 The names of the working directory are randomly chosen so if you run it, you will get different names.
 Also, each time you run a process ever, it will get a unique working directory.
 There is  no danger of name clashes Instead of naming the file you get from a channel you can also:
-- specify `stdin` if your process expects data to come from `stdin` rather than a named file.
-Nextflow will pipe the file to standard input;
+- specify `stdin` if your process expects data to come from `stdin` rather than a named file. `nextflow` will pipe the file to standard input;
 - specify `stdout` if your process produces data on `stdout` and you want that data to go into the `channel`

 **Exercise 2:** Change the script so that you use `stdin` or `stdout` in the `getIDs` and `getDups` processes to avoid the use of the temporary file `ids`.
 You can see the solution [here](files/data/ex2-cleandups-stdin.nf)